BohemianCodes/100-days-of-code/log.md

 ### Day 5: May 20, 2017

-**Today's Progress**: Going wild with Bootstrap again.
+**Today's Progress**: A full Bootstrap Saturday.
 Ray's Bootstrap 4 course and advancing slooooowwwwwly with my freeCodeCamp portfolio project.

-**Thoughts**: Phew.
-Almost a full day working with Bootstrap.
-I find it more confusing that CSS, probably because I work with only a little knowledge while I feel quite confident with CSS already.
+**Thoughts**: Today I found Bootstraß way more confusing that CSS, probably because I work with only a little knowledge while I feel quite confident with CSS already.
+I am happy with the look of the page though.

 **Link to work**
 1. [Portfolio on Codepen] http://codepen.io/BohemianCodes/full/LygZdr
+--> from Challenge on freeCodeCamp: https://www.freecodecamp.com/challenges/build-a-personal-portfolio-webpage

 <!--### Day 1: June 27, Monday